0xPolygon/fx-portal/README.md

 | [FxChild (Matic Mainnnet)](https://explorer-mainnet.maticvigil.com/address/0x8397259c983751DAf40400790063935a11afa28a/contracts) | `0x8397259c983751DAf40400790063935a11afa28a`|

-You can deploy your own `FxChild` and `FxRoot`.
-But no need, except you just want to have some fun and extra ETH to throw away.
+You can deploy your own `FxChild` and `FxRoot`, but no need.
+Except you want to have some fun and have extra ETH to throw away.

 ### What can I build with it?